conormcgrory/realtime/c/notes.md

     - Each connection object also has send and recieve methods, which can be used for exchange of data
 - Neither of these concerns should matter at the prototyping stage, however
 - Probably should consider building C++ prototype; C++ has better support for math
+- Looked into possibility of using variable length arrays instead of heap allocation; doesn't seem like common practice